Philip2809/FindMy-Dashboard/readme.md

 - finish up key settings ✅
     - private key btn needs css ✅
     - add copy button for it as well ✅
-    - make the code more compact here
-- fully remove mui
+- fully remove mui✅
-- fix the viewing and clicked reports list
+- fix the viewing and clicked reports list ✅
 - fix the buttons for opening said list ✅
-- sync all button
+- sync all button ✅
-- remove account data to restart
+- remove account data to restart ✅
-- osm provider and allow user to change to maptiler with api key
+- osm provider and allow user to change to maptiler with api key ✅
+- proxy call for influxdb ✅
-- if error during sync, show error message
+- if error during sync, show error message ✅
-- move dialog code into different files

 - test all features and find bugs
-    - in the low quality the filters is not working
+    - in the low quality the filters is not working ✅
 - write guide and readme
+- TEST THE ENTIRE LOGIN FLOW + if unauthorized by removing device via apple ✅
 - DOCKERIZE!
 - automatic data fetching